madhu314/playbook-android-sortedlist/README.md

 Lets now take this learning and use it in UI.

 ##Article SortedList & RecyclerView
-`BasicSortedArticlesActivity.java` is a simple android activity show casing two sets of articles.
+`BasicSortedArticlesActivity.java` is an activity show casing two sets of articles.
 One in the recycler grid view and another in the horizontal recycler view.
 The working of the demo is as below

 * Initially horizontal list contains n artciles sorted from n days prior to today.
 * If you click on an item in horizontal recycler view it will get removed from there and get added to grid recycler view.